The 70s fashion decade was high-profile, high-octane, glamorous, and…unforgettable.

 - Ponchos or halter-tops.

-Match with loose and comfortable tops or vintage jackets and lots of relevant accessories such as oversized necklaces and lots of bracelets.
+Match with loose and comfortable tops or vintage jackets and lots of relevant accessories such as oversized necklaces and bracelets.

 Worn by cinema icons such as Jane Birkin and Twiggy, the shorter hem skirts and taller boots also peaked as a must-wear seventies combo outfit.

-The progressive addition of women to the workforce altered shopping styles and fashion.
+But most importantly, the progressive addition of women to the workforce in the 70s altered shopping styles and fashion.

 Working women shopped on weekends and in the evenings, and tailored men’s business suits and jackets, midi-skirts, and fitted blouses were their go-to choice to “dress for success.”